magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43601-triggers-are-removed-from-catalogrule-product-price-table.md

 <ins>Steps to reproduce</ins>:

 1. Set all the indexers to *Update by Schedule*.
-1. Check the triggers created for `catalogrule_product_price` table by executing the following sql request:
+1. Check the triggers created for `catalogrule_product_price` table by running the following sql request:
     ```sql
     show triggers like '%catalogrule_%'\G
     ```